dustinfarris/redrover/docs/conventions/index.rst

 In this case, the assertion is "equal" and it *should* pass.
 Behind the scenes "equal" compares self.mynumber --- which in this case is 4 --- and 2 + 2.
-The do in fact equal, they "should" equal according to our test, so this test passes.
+They do in fact equal, they "should" equal according to our test, so this test passes.

 You can also refer to attributes of the subject.
 Suppose we have some